erramirez/r4bs/ReadingData.md

 First things first - let's make sure you have all the necessary files.

 1. Navigate to the [r4bs github repo](https://github.com/erramirez/r4bs)
-2. Dowload or Clone the repo
+2. Dow load or Clone the repo
 3. Open the r4bs.Rproj file

 Reading in Data